 Engineered Solutions for House Foundation Repairs

-Foundation issues with your home should be addressed as soon as possible.
-Whether it’s a visible crack on the wall or an unseen structural threat, you should get the issue fixed to prevent bigger and more expensive issues in the future.
+Foundation issues should be addressed as soon as possible.
+Whether it’s visibly cracking drywall or brick in your Denver home- or an unseen structural threat- you should have the issue fixed to prevent bigger and more expensive problems in the future.

-Van Matre Construction aims to help you ensure your home’s safety and preserve its value.
+The Denver foundation repair contractors at Van Matre Construction aim to ensure your home’s safety and preserve its value.

 When a house’s foundation settles, the framing moves with it.
 Drywall and plaster quickly crack with very little foundation movement and can give an indication of how a house’s foundation is moving.
 These cracks commonly show up at the corners of rooms, windows, or doorways.
 If it is a new home, and you see a few hair-line cracks, this is typically indicative of normal drying of lumber and is nothing to worry about, however the crack should be monitored.
 If the home is more than a few years old and cracks are growing larger, this can be a sign of foundation movement.

-Brick and other masonry quickly shows the affects of movement.
-Masonry’s rigid nature, relatively weak shear strength/mortar bond will quickly alert you if your foundation is moving.
+Brick and other masonry quickly show the effects of movement.
+Masonry’s rigid nature, and relatively weak shear strength/mortar bond will quickly alert you if your foundation is moving.
 If your home has brick, look for stair-step cracks, vertical cracks, or where the brick appears to be pulling away from the wall.
 Hairline cracks typically do not require immediate action but should be carefully monitored for future movement.
-If the cracks are bigger than 1/8”, or seem to be growing, you should contact VMC for a free assessment.
+If the cracks are bigger than 1/8”, or seem to be growing, you should contact one of our Denver foundation repair contractors from Van Matre Construction for a free assessment.

 It is important to distinguish between framed floors and concrete floors poured on grade: If your framed floor is out of level to the point where you notice it, it could be due to vertical foundation movement and you should call us for a free assessment.